Aquarii

-Aquarii is a name given to the Christians who substituted water for wine in the Eucharist.
+In Christianity, Aquarii are those who substitute water for wine in the Eucharist.
 In Greek they were called Hydroparastatae, or those who offer water.
 Theodosius I, in his edict of 382, classes them as a special sect with the Manicheans, who also eschewed wine.
-Catholics consider the substitution an act of heresy.

-Etymology
+Modern day

-Aquarii is considered a misspelling associated with Aquarians, as it has another meaning — "Slaves who carried water for bathing into the women's apartments".
-Other terms used in reference to the Aquarians include the Encratites ("the Abstinent") and Ebionites.
+Members of The Church of Jesus Christ of Latter-day Saints, commonly called "Mormons", use water instead of wine for their Sacrament ordinance.
+This is done due to the LDS doctrine against alcohol, known as the Word of Wisdom.